Our top tips!

 If they have an opening they may reach out and ask you to interview.
 Even if they don’t have an opening, they will be more likely to consider you for any position that opens up.

 It is important to note that this method of applying speculatively in this way is more appropriate for retail or hospitality work rather than graduate roles or apprenticeships.

 The only drawback of this approach is that it is easy for the company to misplace your CV.
 This means that even if the type of role you are looking for becomes available, they may not have your CV to hand and still advertise the job online.
 It would definitely be worth maintaining contact with the company to avoid this.

-Also, remember that handing out your CV will not always lead to a future opportunity so you should apply to jobs through formal processes too, but it’s a great additional method to use!
+Handing out your CV will not always lead to a future opportunity so you should apply to jobs through formal processes too, but it’s a great additional method to use!